-The NBCC Foundation is pleased to offer rural scholarships for students pursuing a career in professional counseling.
-The rural scholarships were created to increase the number of counselors available to serve people in rural areas.
+The NBCC Foundation is excited to announce the availability of rural scholarships for students pursuing a career in professional counseling.
+These scholarships aim to increase the number of counselors serving people in rural areas.
 The program provides financial support to students currently enrolled in a Council for Accreditation of Counseling and Related Educational Programs (CACREP)-accredited counseling master’s program.